 IEEE Transactions on Power Systems

 The mission of the IEEE Transactions on Power Systems is to serve the whole Power System community, including researchers, practitioners, educators and students, by publishing and disseminating insightful research results of lasting value.
-Topics of interest include stability, control, operations, planning, economics and regulation of electric energy systems.

 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.

 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
 The OA option will be offered to the author at the time the manuscript is submitted.
 If selected, the OA discounted fee of $1,750 must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.
 Any other applicable charges (such as the over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.

 The traditional option, if selected, enables access to all qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required.